 Boulder Community Health Workshops

-4th Mondays: Monthly community gatherings bring people together to discuss “all manner of fascinating things about the D word” in a safe (and sometimes a little silly) environment.
-4-5:30pm at Greenwood & Myers Mortuary, 2969 Baseline Road.
-See the group’s Facebook page for more info.
+Monthly community gatherings bring people together to discuss all manner of fascinating things about the D word in a safe (and sometimes a little silly) environment.
+See the groups Facebook page for more info.

 Boulder Psychic Institute